MirelaGTulbure/gaec-lab/content/post/24-02-23-data-science-engineer/index.md

 - Proficiency in writing well-structured and comprehensively documented Python code.

-- A background in or enthusiasm for computer or data science/engineering.
+- A background in or experience in computer or data science/engineering.

 This full-time role is initially offered for six months, with the potential for extension based on funding availability.
 The role can be remote and starting date is flexible.